d-exclaimation/polaroid/README.md

 ## Community & Support

-- [GitHub Issues](https://github.com/d-exclaimation/polario-expo/issues).
-Best for: bugs and errors you encounter using [Polario](https://polario.d-exclaimation.me).
+- [GitHub Issues](https://github.com/d-exclaimation/polaroid-expo/issues).
+Best for: bugs and errors you encounter using [Polaroid](https://polaroid.d-exclaimation.me).
 - [Email Support](mailto:vincent@d-exclaimation.me).
 Best for: problems with your account.

 ## Status

-- [x] Alpha: We are testing Polario with a closed set of customers
+- [x] Alpha: We are testing Polaroid with a closed set of customers
 - [ ] Early access: Anyone can sign up to a waitlist and get early access, but most features are still being built
 - [ ] Public Beta: Available for everyone with stable feature set, but we are still working out kinks
 - [ ] Public: General Availability